soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/how-policies-and -protections-are-combined.md

 |7     | Domain Impersonation         | DIMP         | Set up Office 365 ATP anti-phishing and anti-phishing policies        |
 |8     | User Impersonation        | UIMP         | Set up Office 365 ATP anti-phishing and anti-phishing policies         |

-As an example, if you have two policies:
+As an example, if you have two policies with their respective priorities:

 |Policy  |Priority  |User/Domain Impersonation  |Anti-spoofing  |
 |---------|---------|---------|---------|
 |A     | 1        | On        |Off         |
 |B     | 2        | Off        | On        |

-If a message comes in identified as both _user impersonation_ and _spoofing_ (see anti-spoofing in the table above), and the same set of users scoped to policy A is scoped to policy B, then the message is flagged and treated as a _spoof_, but no action is applied since Anti-spoofing is turned off, and because **spoof runs at a higher priority (4) than User Impersonation (8)**.
+If a message comes in identified as both _user impersonation_ and _spoofing_ (see anti-spoofing in the table above), and the same set of users scoped to policy A is scoped to policy B, then the message is flagged and treated as a _spoof_.
+However, no action is applied because though spoof runs at a higher priority (4) than User Impersonation (8), Anti-spoofing is turned off.

+Keep in mind, administrators can create a prioritized list of policies (see the priority field above), but only one policy will run and apply its actions.
+That means a user in both policy A and B will have the higher priority policy (A is #1) run, and the message will not filter through any further policies.
+If the anti-spoofiing is off, no actions will be run.

+Because there is a potential to have many groups of users in many policies, it may behoove administrators to consider using fewer policies with more capabilities.
+It is also important to be certain that all users are covered by a comprehensive policy.

 To make other types of phishing policy apply, you will need to adjust the settings of who the various policies apply to.